jlpuente/MBD2223_Module-1--Java-OOPs/README.md

-# MBD2223_Module-1-Java-OOPs
+# Some Java programs

+**Note**: select dev branch to see source files.

-Máster of Big Data and Artificial Intelligence 2022-2023 (University of Málaga).
+Repository for my practises in object-oriented programming in Java for my MSc in Big Data and Artificial Intelligence (2022-2023).